sambrmg/LittleLib/README.md

 You need `label`, `href` and `n` if has child, if has no child don't put index `n` like this `{ "label": "item 2", "href": "#" }`
-If `href` is not link or route put only `"href": "#"` or `"href": ""`
+If `href` is not link or route put only `"href": "#"` or `"href": ""` If you need to open in another tab use  `"target": "_blank"`
 ```json
 [
     {